Best Hikes in Superior National Forest (MN)

 Caribou Rock Trail – 7 miles out and back

 The Caribou Rock Trail is a 1.5 – 7 mile hike.
-The first 3/4 of a mile takes you to an overlook of West Bearskin lake; many hikers turn around here but it is worth carrying on.
+The first 3/4 of a mile takes you to an overlook of West Bearskin Lake; many hikers turn around here but it is worth carrying on.
 Continue on about another mile and you will be overlooking Moss Lake.
 Continue on through some rugged and scenic terrain to Stairway Portage and Rose Lake.
 There are multiple viewpoints along the way of beautiful Boundary Waters lakes from the cliffs’ edge.

 Eagle Mountain Trail*** – 6.7 miles out and back